 - For unaccredited institutions, GNPEC has defined an inactive program to be an authorized program that has not had any enrolled student for at least two (2) years.

 - If the institution wishes to seek program approval in the future, a Program Evaluation Fee and New Program Application will be required.

 - Accredited institutions should notify GNPEC if they have stopped offering any programs so that they may be inactivated in EDvera.

 - GNPEC has defined an inactive institution to be any authorized institution that has not enrolled students in any approved program for at least two (2) years.
 This includes institutions with multiple programs that have had no enrollment in any program for at least two (2) years as well as single program institutions.
 Such institutions are no longer eligible for GNPEC Authorization.
 In this situation at the time of Renewal, the institution will be notified of the need to cease operations and surrender student records.

-16. Who at my institution requires a Personnel Data Inventory form or Agent Permit Application be submitted on his/her behalf?
+17. Who at my institution requires a Personnel Data Inventory form be submitted on his/her behalf?

-Additionally, automatic revocation of authorization will result if the renewal application is submitted after the institution’s expiration date.
-Should the institution seek to regain authorization, it must apply as a new institution (Initial Authorization Application) including being subject to all appropriate fees and bonding.
+- Automatic revocation of authorization will result if the renewal application is submitted after the expiration date.
+Should the institution seek to regain authorization, it must apply as a new institution (Initial Authorization Application) including being subject to all appropriate fees and bonding requirements.